 Under FIC, allergen information is mandatory where food is offered for sale to the final consumer or to mass caterers without pre-packaging, or where foods are packed on the sales premises at the customer's request, or "pre-packed for direct sale".
 Food Business Operators (FBOs) selling "loose" food, e.g. caterers, delicatessens, butchers, bakers, confectioners, stalls and vehicles selling loose unwrapped food, will all be required to provide allergen information.
 There is however flexibility about how this information is given under these circumstances i.e. it may be written on a ticket, notice, label, menu, or as verbal information given by staff working in the premises (as set out in regulation 5 of the Food Information (Scotland) Regulations 2014 (as amended)).
-Where allergen information can be obtained.
+Where allergen information is not provided upfront and written, there must be a signpost to where this information can be obtained.